ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

 # Adding test and build steps to pipelines
 {: #cd-devsecops-add-pipeline-steps}

-You can connect your existing test and build flow to the continuous integration pipeline by adding the results of your new or existing test and build scripts to the one-pipeline continuous integration flow.
+You can connect your existing test and build flow to the continuous integration pipeline by adding the results of your new or existing test and build scripts to the DevSecOps pipeline continuous integration flow.
 {: shortdesc}

 You can use the following stages within the continuous integration pipeline to add test and build steps: